-Simplexity started the analysis of weight by creating a Pareto chart, categorizing which components had the greatest weight contributions.
+Simplexity started the weight analysis by creating a Pareto chart, categorizing which components had the greatest weight contributions.
 This resulted in understanding that much of the weight is made up of molded plastic or sheet metal components.
 The case parts, airflow system, and chamber make up nearly 80% of the mass of the system, so much of the effort to design a lighter system focused on those subassemblies.

-Current stainless steel support structure vs. optimized aluminum brackets
+Original stainless steel support structure vs. optimized aluminum brackets

-Current vs. proposed chamber design
+Original vs. refined chamber design

 Total Weight Savings

-- Merging two MCUs into one
+- Merging two MCUs into one MCU

 - Minimizing unnecessary redundancies